 In this month’s Energy Trends Watch, we have a buyer beware alert!
 We are noticing some emerging trends in rate plans in Texas including Block Rate Structure Programs.
-What is that?
+What are block rate programs?
 It’s a schedule of prices for electricity wherein the price per kilowatt-hour (kWh) changes at different levels of consumption.
-For example, the first 500 kWh of use per month are charged at one rate and all use over 500 kWh is charged at a another rate.
+For example, the first 500 kWh of use per month is charged at one rate and all use over 500 kWh is charged at another rate.

-Energy Ogre CEO, Jesson Bradshaw says theses programs can often result in frustration and confusion for the consumer as:
+Energy Ogre CEO, Jesson Bradshaw says these programs can often result in frustration and confusion for the consumer as:

 - Consumers will think they are getting the advertised rate when in fact it’s unlikely the buyer will achieve that rate.

 - Consumers need to know exactly how much electricity they use to avoid being pushed to the next tier.

 People who buy these plans are likely to be disappointed, says Bradshaw.
 Because effective rate is almost always going to be higher than they think, it’s frustrating.
 Our Energy Ogre team monitors over a thousand retail energy provider offers daily.
 We use this knowledge to ensure you are only paying for what you need and nothing more.
 Therefore, you are left a little less frustrated.
 Finally, here is an example of a current block rate program on the market.

 The first EFL shows 7.9¢ at 500 kWh.
 If a customer used 250 kWh, they would be paying a 15.796¢ effective rate.
 Additionally, a customer used 3000 kWh, the effective rate would be 8.9¢, at 4000 kWh the effective rate is about 9.4¢, until the effective rate caps at almost 11¢.
 Mind-numbing?
 Yes!
 That’s why our technology does all this work for you.